Number 13-class battleship: Description

 The ships had a length of 259.1 m between perpendiculars and 274.4 m overall.
 They had a beam of 30.8 m and a draft of 9.8 m.
 The normal displacement of the battleships was 47500 t.

 The class was intended to be equipped with four Gijutsu-Hombu geared steam turbines, each of which drove one propeller shaft.
 The turbines were designed to produce a total of 150000 shp, using steam provided by 22 Kampon oil-fired water-tube boilers, to reach a maximum speed of 30 kn.

 The primary armament of the Number 13 class was eight 50-caliber 460-millimeter guns in four twin-gun turrets, two each superfiring fore and aft of the superstructure.
 No examples of this gun were ever built, but it was planned to fire a 1550 kg shell at a muzzle velocity of 800 m/s.
 The secondary battery consisted of 16 single 50-caliber 14 cm guns mounted in casemates in the superstructure.
 The manually operated guns had a maximum range of 19750 m at an elevation of +35° and fired at a rate up to 10 rounds per minute.
 The ships' anti-aircraft defenses consisted of either four or eight single 45-caliber 12 cm 10th Year Type anti-aircraft guns mounted around the single funnel.
 Each of these guns had a maximum elevation of +75° and a maximum rate of fire of 10–11 rounds per minute.
 They could fire a 20.41 kg projectile with a muzzle velocity of 825–830 m/s to a maximum height of 10000 m.
 The Number 13 class was also designed with eight 61 cm above-water torpedo tubes, four on each broadside.

-The waterline armor belt was intended have a maximum thickness of 330 mm and, like the Kii class, it was angled 15° outwards at the top to increase its ability to resist penetration at short range.
+The waterline armor belt was intended to have a maximum thickness of 330 mm and, like the Kii class, it was angled 15° outwards at the top to increase its ability to resist penetration at short range.
 The deck armor would have had a total thickness of 127 mm.

 Construction

 After the end of World War I, the United Kingdom, the United States and the Empire of Japan all announced large capital ship building programs, incorporating design lessons from the war.
 These ships would have been much larger and more expensive than earlier vessels and President Warren G. Harding called a conference at Washington, D. C. in late 1921 to forestall a very expensive arms race.
 The attendees at the conference agreed to limit capital ship construction for the next decade and scrapped large numbers of existing ships as well as many ships still under construction.
 Japan suspended the Number 13 class while the conference was in progress before any ship was laid down and formally cancelled them on 19 November 1923.
-As construction of the ships was scheduled to begin in 1922, and completed by 1927, they were already allocated to specific shipyards:
+As construction of the ships was scheduled to begin in 1922, and be completed by 1927, they were already allocated to specific shipyards: